yongjuncho8806-eng/Project03_46W38/README.md

 The core of the module is the WindResource class, which wraps the ERA5 dataset and offers high-level methods for spatial interpolation, vertical extrapolation using a power-law wind profile, Weibull fitting, and AEP calculation using turbine power curves (NREL 5 MW and NREL 15 MW).
 Together with simple plotting utilities, the module reproduces a simplified industry-style wind resource workflow that can be run and extended from the provided example script.

+## Module Architecture

+The project follows a standard src-layout Python module structure.
+All core functionality is implemented inside the package wind_assess, located in:

+src/wind_assess/

+The module contains three main files:

 ## Repository structure

 ```text